zfxlabs/zfx-subzero/README.md

 How the components fit together:
 1. Ice performs a safe bootstrap with trusted peers and establishes liveness based on reservoir sampling consensus.
 2. Once `ice` obtains sufficient live peers, the `alpha` chain state is bootstrapped and used to add sybil resistance to `ice` based on the latest validator set.
-3. `sleet` consensus (mempool) is initialised with the most up to date set of `alpha` transactions in order to reconstruct the `UTXO` set.
+3. `sleet` consensus (mempool) is initialised with the latest validator set in order to query peers about transactions.
+The `alpha` frontier of final transactions is sent to `sleet` in order to provision the roots of new transactions.
-4. Transactions are posted to `sleet` by clients in order to spend funds (e.g. sending from account A to B on the alpha chain).
-5. `sleet` resolves conflicts between these transactions, ensuring that only transactions which do not conflict (spend the same funds) eventually become final.
+4. Transactions are posted to `sleet` by the client in order to spend funds (e.g. sending from account A to B on the alpha chain). `sleet` resolves conflicts between these transactions, ensuring that only transactions which do not conflict (spend the same funds) eventually become final.
-6. `hail` consensus tries to pull transactions considered `final` from `sleet` whenever the VRF based selection of validators concludes.
-7. `hail` resolves conflicts between blocks, ensuring that whenever a block conflicts (have the same height) the block with the lowest hash is selected.
+5. `hail` is initialised with the latest validator set in the same way as `sleet`.
+Whenever the VRF based selection selects the validator running `hail`, final transactions in `sleet` are used to generate a new block. `hail` resolves conflicts between blocks, ensuring that whenever a block conflicts at the same height the block with the lowest hash is selected.